 One important fact to remember is that our pets are living longer lives, just like us.

 We do know that desexing does increase lifespan and as a result, the risk of developing conditions like cancer may be higher (1) and have little relevance to desexing.

 We therefore need to ask – Are these study results due to the dog being sterilised?
 Or is it just a function of getting old?
 Further prospective studies are required to answer this question.
 (One study in Golden retrievers is currently being undertaken).

-When deciding the best time to neuter your dog, it’s important to consider the following:
+When deciding the best time to neuter your boy, it’s important to consider the following:

 - Breed size i.e. giant breed vs small breed

-- The behaviour of your dog – is he showing signs of aggression vs anxiousness
+- Behaviour – is he showing signs of aggression vs anxiousness

 - Cancer risks